 Time and place: Mondays 14-16, SFB seminar room

-We will study the algebraic K-theory of derived schemes and stacks.
+We will study the algebraic K-theory of derived schemes.
 Our focus will be on questions of descent, for which purpose we will revisit the celebrated paper of Thomason-Trobaugh [TT] and see how it can be extended to the world of derived algebraic geometry.
 More specifically, we will discuss two types of descent problems: first, descent for the Zariski and Nisnevich topologies; and secondly, descent by derived blow-ups (which has recently been established by Kerz-Strunk-Tamme [KST]).
 As far as time permits, we will also see some applications to the K-theory of classical schemes, including a pro-cdh-descent result and the resolution of Weibel's conjecture on negative K-theory (both also obtained in [KST]).

 We will assume familiarity with the language of ∞-categories or homotopical algebra, but not necessarily with derived algebraic geometry or algebraic K-theory.